ThoughtWorksInc/DeepDarkFantasy/README.md

 You should read the [blog](http://marisa.moe/DLPL.html) before anything.

-We have an [annotated example](doc/poly.md) on how to use our code.
+We have an [annotated example](src/Poly.lhs) on how to use our code.
 More documentation is coming up.

-Another good starting point is [here](src/main/scala/com/thoughtworks/DDF/Language/Preclude.scala).

 If you want to look into the code base, it is necessary to understand [Finally Tagless](http://www.cs.cornell.edu/info/projects/nuprl/PRLSeminar/PRLSeminar2011/Chung-chiehShan-FinallyTaglessPartiallyEevaluated.pdf).

 # FA Q

 Q: How is the speed?